-- 7) Next on the Options Palette is a selection of gradient types.
-Description Make sure the first one is selected. - 8) Drag across the image to create a gradient fill.
+- 7) Next on the Options Palette is a selection of gradient types. - 8) Drag across the image to create a gradient fill.
 The point you start dragging from will have the foreground colour.
 The point you finish dragging at will have the background colour.
 The areas in between with have an even colour blend.